Soldiers of Odin: Canada

 Cody Sutherland-Jantti of Ontario is one of Canada's founding members.

 The Quebec chapter of Soldiers of Odin was established by Dave Tregget, who left to found the anti-immigration group Storm Alliance in 2016.

 Soldiers of Odin established a group in Yukon, Canada, in 2016.

 Soldiers of Odin were seen patrolling the streets of Edmonton, Alberta, Canada, in July 2016.
 The group told the police that they were not "anti-immigration", and the police confirmed the group had not engaged in any criminal activity as of September 2016.
 The Edmonton police did say that "If they are the Soldiers of Odin like they are in Europe, we are going to be very concerned".

 A soldiers of Odin group began patrols in Grande Prairie, Alberta, where they not only patrol but are involved in helping the community in a variety of ways, including sending children to summer camps and helping to restore a vandalized war monument.
 The Grande Prairie chapter's Facebook describes them as "Soldiers of Odin is a charitable non-profit organization in Grand Prairie Alberta, with an eye on the community and helping hands for those in need".
 In 2019, the group was banned from holding events at the city's chapter of the Royal Canadian Legion, after a directive was issued by the national command.

 A Soldiers of Odin group began patrols in Vancouver, British Columbia, Canada, in September 2016 but claimed to be independent and not affiliated with racist and biker groups.
-They have since been spotted at an anti-LGBT protest at the Vancouver Art Gallery on April 10, 2021.

 A chapter also appeared in Winnipeg, Manitoba, in fall 2016, though they also claimed to be unaffiliated with the European groups.
 The national chapter is based in Gimli, Manitoba.
 An educator at MacEwan University counters their claims of non-hate stating "Why name yourself after that group, then, if you don't want to be associated with that ideology?
 If you truly are interested in community safety, community patrols, there's more than enough volunteer organizations that could have been joined."